metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_cluster_definition_v1alpha1_manifest.md

 Optional:

-- `provision` (List of String) Specifies the order for creating and initializing components.This is designed for components that depend on one another.
-Components without dependencies can be grouped together.Components that can be provisioned independently or have no dependencies can be listed together in the same stage,separated by commas.
+- `provision` (List of String) Specifies the order for creating and initializing components.
+This is designed for components that depend on one another.
+Components without dependencies can be grouped together.
+Components that can be provisioned independently or have no dependencies can be listed together in the same stage, separated by commas.
-- `terminate` (List of String) Outlines the order for stopping and deleting components.This sequence is designed for components that require a graceful shutdown or have interdependencies.Components that can be terminated independently or have no dependencies can be listed together in the same stage,separated by commas.
+- `terminate` (List of String) Outlines the order for stopping and deleting components.
+This sequence is designed for components that require a graceful shutdown or have interdependencies.
+Components that can be terminated independently or have no dependencies can be listed together in the same stage, separated by commas.
-- `update` (List of String) Update determines the order for updating components' specifications, such as image upgrades or resource scaling.This sequence is designed for components that have dependencies or require specific update procedures.Components that can be updated independently or have no dependencies can be listed together in the same stage,separated by commas.
+- `update` (List of String) Update determines the order for updating components' specifications, such as image upgrades or resource scaling.
+This sequence is designed for components that have dependencies or require specific update procedures.
+Components that can be updated independently or have no dependencies can be listed together in the same stage, separated by commas.